Mile-Away/PROTIUM/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/) or see the `LICENSE` file for more details.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](./LICENSE) file for more details.